 In any case, the Texas courts have jurisdiction over car crashes in the state, so you must follow the legal procedures required by Texas law, which might differ from those in your own state.
 Texas traffic law, statute of limitations, and other factors are likely to be unfamiliar to you and require the services of a car wreck lawyer who knows the system and has experience in handling Texas accident cases.
 The process is complex enough if your accident is caused by a Texas resident.
 If the crash was caused by a visitor from yet another state, Texas still has legal jurisdiction, but the insurance claim process can get even more confusing because the defendant’s insurer is based in a third state.

 If your out-of-state accident claim is expensive (more than $75,000), your case could be moved to federal court.
 A federal case is likely to take longer and cost more for all concerned parties than a state case does, so your best course of action after a crash in Texas is to consult a local attorney to see if the case can be resolved as simply as possible through the insurance claim process.

 Texas Has a Modified Comparative Negligence Standard

 If you’re partially responsible for a wreck in Texas, you may still collect damages awarded by the court.
 Your award will simply be reduced according to your percentage of fault as long as it’s no more than 50%.
-If you’re 51% or more liable, however, you collect nothing, so it’s very important to have a Texas lawyer who can investigate your crash and present evidence to prove you were not primarily at fault.
+If you’re 51% or more liable, however, you collect nothing, so it’s very important to have a Houston car accident attorney who can investigate your crash and present evidence to prove you were not primarily at fault.